 #InnovatingPlay Twitter Chat

-Our February 13th topic for the #InnovatingPlay Twitter Chat was Nurturing Imagination and Student Creation for Young Children.
+One of our #InnovatingPlay Twitter Chat topics was Nurturing Imagination and Student Creation for Young Children.
 Below you can find the questions to this chat and the archive on Wakelet.

 - Share a strategy for creating a safe space for learning and imagining in your current education model.